jeremykendall/php-domain-parser/README.md

 - Convert the Public Suffix List (PSL) into a structure usable in PHP
 - Resolve the domain name against the PSL rules

-Conversion is done using the `Pdp\Converter` class.
+PSL Conversion is done using the `Pdp\Converter` class.

 ~~~php
 <?php